ajv-validator/ajv/CUSTOM.md

 Synchronous validating and compiled keywords should define errors by assigning them to `.errors` property of the validation function.
 Asynchronous keywords can return promise that rejects with `new Ajv.ValidationError(errors)`, where `errors` is an array of custom validation errors (if you don't want to define custom errors in asynchronous keyword, its validation function can return the promise that resolves with `false`).

+TODO replace "inline" keywords with "code" keywords

 Inline custom keyword should increase error counter `errors` and add error to `vErrors` array (it can be null).
 This can be done for both synchronous and asynchronous keywords.
-See [example range keyword](https://github.com/ajv-validator/ajv/blob/master/spec/custom_rules/range_with_errors.jst).

 When inline keyword performs validation Ajv checks whether it created errors by comparing errors count before and after validation.
 To skip this check add option `errors` (can be `"full"`, `true` or `false`) to keyword definition: